javapathfinder/jpf-wiki-sync/JPF-Online-Day-2020.md

 ## Presentations

-Each accepted presenter will get assigned a 15 minutes slot, 5-10 minutes presentation (leaving the exact length up to the presenter), and the remainder for questions and discussion.Preference for the early or late session will be taken into account, but cannot be guaranteed.The presentation can be either recorded in advance or live.
+Each accepted presenter will get assigned a 15 minutes slot, 5-10 minutes presentation (leaving the exact length up to the presenter), and the remainder for questions and discussion.
+Preference for the early or late session will be taken into account, but cannot be guaranteed.
+The presentation can be either recorded in advance or live.

 ## Participation